svn2github/transistortester/Software/trunk/default/ReadMe.txt

 You can use all options at same time only with ATmega168 version.
 The selftest and automatic calibration is only possible with mega168 of mega328!
 You can change from ATmega8 to ATmega168 or ATmega328 without hardware changes.
+I strongly recommend to change from ATmega8 to ATmega168 or better ATmega328 microcontroller.

-In the directory Sourcecode/mega8_auto are compiled programming data for the ATmega8 without the selftest function but with AUTOSCALE_ADC.
+In the directory trunk/mega8_auto are compiled programming data for the ATmega8 without the selftest function but with AUTOSCALE_ADC.

-In the directory Sourcecode/mega8_selftest are compiled programming date for the ATmega8 without selftest function and without the AUTOSCALE_ADC option.
+In the directory trunk/mega8_selftest are compiled programming date for the ATmega8 without selftest function and without the AUTOSCALE_ADC option.
 Both versions are compiled for 8MHz operation, as you can see in the Makefile options.